 - Write engaging headlines for titles.

-- Provide keyword-rich show notes.
+- Provide keyword-rich show notes using keyword research.

 - Keep a consistent publishing schedule.